 Next, you'll want to find a location to build on.
 Since we're going custom here, the placement and quality of the lot are important.
 Also, a good custom design and build team will have high-quality open lots available for you to choose from.
 This is a good way to simplify the process, keep the paperwork to a minimum, and save some money.
 A design/build professional with access to lots can help ensure the land is inspected and suitable for utilities.
 Most importantly, they can help provide your dream home with unbeatable vistas toward which to aim those big custom windows.
-At Derrick Custom Homes we offer land with most all of our builds so you can enter into this part of the process worry-free.
+At Derrick Custom Homes we offer land with almost all of our builds so you can enter into this part of the process worry-free.

 4. Work With Your Build Team to Settle on a Home Design